WDI-SEA/js-control-flow/readme.md

 var thing = 'cat';
 var count = 5;
 ```
-and output the pluralized form of the word, depending on what `count` is.
+and outputs the pluralized form of the word, depending on what `count` is.
 For example, "5 cats" or "1 dog".
 Change `thing` to different values to test your code!

 **Requirements**
 * Your program should pluralize the word based on an integer (`count`)